-At September 30, 2020, the CLTC recorded \$1,159,730 lease rental receivables, which included \$543,120 in delinquent lease rental payments.
+As of September 30, 2021, the CLTC recorded \$1,535,865 of lease rental receivables, which included \$895,877 in delinquent lease rental payments.
 Accordingly, an audit adjustment was proposed to recognize a corresponding allowance for uncollectible accounts relating to these delinquent tenants.
 We recommend the CLTC timely follow up with tenants regarding delinquent lease rental payments.
+This matter was discussed in our previous letter to management in the audit for fiscal year 2020.